 Route 1 Traffic Impacts

-•Route 1 Northbound: Approaching the Tobin Bridge from Boston, the work zone begins in the right lane.
-2 of 3 travel lanes will be open during daytime hours (5 a.m.–10 p.m.).
+•Route 1 Northbound: Approaching the Tobin Bridge from Boston, the work zone begins in the left lane.
+2 of 3 travel lanes will be open during daytime hours (5 a.m.–10 p.m.)

-•Route 1 Southbound: Approaching the Chelsea Curves from the North Shore, the work zone is in the median.
-As of Wednesday, 12/23 all 3 travel lanes are open during the daytime hours (5 a.m.–10 p.m.)
+•Route 1 Southbound: Approaching the Chelsea Curves from the North Shore, the work zone begins in the left lane before the Carter Street off-ramp.
+2 of 3 travel lanes will be open during daytime hours (5 a.m.–10 p.m.)

 Description of Scheduled Work

-•Route 1 Northbound: Installation of new bridge deck will continue through the Chelsea Curves.
+•Route 1 Southbound: Removal of existing bridge deck and installation of new bridge deck will continue through the Chelsea Curves.